 Career training for a job in a medical office

 In this hands-on healthcare course, you’ll learn the skills for entry into the fast-growing healthcare industry.
 You’ll train in a medical office setting performing clerical duties, using specific knowledge of medical terminology and hospital and clinic procedures.
 You’ll also learn scheduling, billing and managing medical charts, reports, and correspondence.
 With two types of classes, a traditional program and a hybrid option, you can choose what training style works best for you.
-Once you graduate, we’ll help you find a job in healthcare and the clerical.
+Once you graduate, we’ll help you find a job in healthcare.

 What you’ll learn in the job training program for Medical Clerk: